Nawfal547/Javascript-Projects/README.md

 Below is a list of projects included in this repository, along with a brief description of each:

 1. **Weather App** - A web application that fetches weather data from a public API and displays weather forecasts based on user input.
+2. **To-Do List** - A web application that allows users to store their tasks and delete tasks

 ## Technologies Used